 - Trim any other tough green sides from the base of the heart.
 Using a spoon or melon-baller, remove the hairy choke and inner thorny leaves.
 Remove the fuzzy layer immediately below this as well (it will brown very quickly).
 Place the hearts in lemon water, until ready to use.

-Once the artichoke hearts have been trimmed, you simply sauté them in olive oil (infused with fresh garlic) over the stove, before sprinkling on capers, parsley, salt, pepper, and fresh breadcrumbs.
-This all goes into the oven for 15-20 minutes, until the artichoke hearts and breadcrumbs are golden brown.
-And just a little bit crispy.
+Once the artichoke hearts have been trimmed, we’ll sauté them in garlic infused olive oil before adding capers, parsley, salt, pepper, and fresh breadcrumbs.
+This goes into the oven for 15 to 20 minutes, or until the artichoke hearts and breadcrumbs are golden brown and slightly crispy.